cruelkratos/an-attempt-at-csharp-/README.md

-# Web Crawler for IITR Domain
+# Web Crawler and Page Rank for IITR Domain

 A simple C# web crawler that performs a breadth-first search on the IIT Roorkee website domain, collecting and displaying all discovered URLs that contain "iitr".